tedconroy/al-folio/_projects/hawkebay.markdown

 images source: European Space Agency, Sentinel-2

+# Remote sensing of surface sediment concentration

 Ocean color data from NASA Modis has been used to ... tbc

-Code used for Modis processing can be found [here](https://github.com/tedconroy/modis-remote-sensing), and click here for a poster presented at the Ocean Sciences 2022 Meeting.
+Code used for Modis processing can be found [here](https://github.com/tedconroy/modis-remote-sensing), and click here(soon)for a poster on this work presented at the Ocean Sciences 2022 Meeting.

+# Numerical modeling of river plumes and Bay circulation
+COAWST is used to simulate the 3-d flows of the Bay and multiple river systems.

+COAWST set up matlab codes and information about compilation on NeSI can be found [here](https://github.com/tedconroy/ocean-model-codes/tree/master/coawst).